hackclub/hackclub/workshops/country-list-app/README.md

 - The country flags
 - The country names
-- And their respective country's currency.
+- And the respective country's currency.

 Each country's features will be shown in it's respective card, represented as a `<div>` element.